Twins vs. Royals Player Props Betting Odds

 Gallo Stats

-- Gallo has collected 10 hits with two doubles, seven home runs and seven walks.
-He has driven in 14 runs.
+- Gallo has 11 hits with three doubles, seven home runs, seven walks and 14 RBI.

-- Gallo will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .200 with a double, two home runs, two walks and three RBI.
+- Gallo hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .267 with two doubles, two home runs, two walks and three RBI.

 Gallo Recent Games